Loreck-SWGOH/SWGOH-Mod-Squad/README.md

 ### Creating the Application Environment

 This web app uses `poetry` for dependency management.
 Use of `poetry` ensures that all Python dependencies are installed in the system.
 In your container shell, change into the repository directory and run ./install.sh.
-This will install the application's dependecies, create the all-important .flashenv file, and creates a simple
-PostgreSQL database named `mod_squad`.
+This will install the application's dependecies, create the all-important .env file, and creates a simple PostgreSQL database named `mod_squad`.

 Since the Docker container is essentially a separate machine from your PC, you'll want to install the following VS Code extensions (from the left side menus):